scaleoutsoftware/TimeWindowingDotNet/docs/UserGuide.md

 library's extension methods when the underlying elements are accessed primarily as a windowed collection.
-It is therefore expected that the elements in the underlying source collection will only be accessed and modified through a chosen wrapper.
+It is therefore expected that the elements in the underlying source collection will only be accessed and modified through the chosen wrapper.
 These wrappers perform the following work on your behalf:

 * **Eviction:** Eviction of elements is automatically handled, as specified by the policy passed into the wrapper's